 The borrower typically receives monthly payments from the lender or gets a line of credit upon which the borrower makes draws, which become the loan.
 The loan gets bigger each time the lender sends a payment, or the borrower makes a draw, until the maximum loan amount is reached.
 The borrower can also choose to get a lump sum, subject to limitations.
 Federal law limits the amount the borrower can get in the first year of the loan to the greater of 60% of the approved loan amount or the sum of the mandatory obligations—like existing mortgages and other liens on the property—plus 10% of the principal limit.

-The homeowner doesn't have to repay the loan unless and until specified events happen, as explained below.
+As explained below, the homeowner doesn't have to repay the loan unless and until specified events happen.
 Mortgage lenders and brokers often portray reverse mortgages as though there's little to no risk of losing the property to foreclosure.

 Reverse mortgages offer some advantages.
 If you have a lot of equity in your home but not much cash, a reverse mortgage might be a good way to get money.
 Also, HECMs are nonrecourse, which means the lender can't come after you or your estate for a deficiency judgment after a foreclosure.